Broadcast Channels with Privacy Leakage Constraints

 where the union is over all $\alpha,\beta\in\mathbb{R}_+$ with $\alpha+\beta\leq 1$.

-Fig. \ref{FIG:blackwell_region} illustrates $\mathcal{C}_{\mathrm{BWC}}(L_1,L_2)$ for three cases.
+Fig. \ref{FIG:blackwell_region} illustrates $\mathcal{C}_{\mathsf{BW}}(L_1,L_2)$ for three cases.
 In Fig. \ref{FIG:blackwell_region}(a) $L_2\to\infty$ while $L_1\in\{0,0.05,0.1,0.4\}$.
-The blue (inner) line corresponds to $L_1=0$ and is the secrecy-capacity region of a BWC where $M_1$ is secret \cite[Fig. 5]{Goldfeld_Weak_Secrecy_ISIT2015}.
-The red (outer) line corresponds to $L_1=0.4$ (which is sufficiently large and can be thought of as $L_1\to\infty$) and depicts the capacity region of the classic BWC.
+The blue (inner) line corresponds to $L_1=0$ and is the secrecy-capacity region of a BW-BC where $M_1$ is secret \cite[Fig. 5]{Goldfeld_Weak_Secrecy_ISIT2015}.
+The red (outer) line corresponds to $L_1=0.4$ (which is large enough to be thought of as $L_1\to\infty$) and depicts the capacity region of the classic BW-BC.
 As $L_1$ grows, the inner (blue) region converges to coincide with the outer (red) region.
 Fig. \ref{FIG:blackwell_region}(b) considers the opposite case, i.e., where $L_1\to\infty$ and $L_2\in\{0,0.05,0.1,0.4\}$, and is analogous to Fig. \ref{FIG:blackwell_region}(a).
 In Fig. \ref{FIG:blackwell_region}(c) we choose $L_1=L_2=L$, where $L\in\{0,0.05,0.1,0.4\}$, and we demonstrate the impact of two leakage constraints on the region.
-When $L=0$, one obtains the secrecy-capacity region of the BWC when both messages are confidential \cite{Semi-det_BC_secrect_two2009}.
+When $L=0$, one obtains the secrecy-capacity region of the BW-BC when both messages are confidential \cite{Semi-det_BC_secrect_two2009}.
 In each case, the capacity region grows with $L$ and saturates at the red (outer) region, for which neither message is secret.
 Focusing on the symmetric case in Fig. \ref{FIG:blackwell_region}(c), we note that the saturation of the region at $L=0.4$ is implied by Corollary \ref{COR:inactive_leakage}.
 For the Blackwell BC with $L_1=L_2=L$, and some $\alpha,\beta\in\mathbb{R}_+$ with $\alpha+\beta\leq 1$, we denote by $L^\star(\alpha,\beta)$ the threshold from \eqref{EQ:maximal_leakage_Lj}, which reduces to